 By using GD&T, a print can explicitly call out necessary tolerances in an unambiguous fashion.
 Using shop floor footage and animations to illustrate examples, this program introduces the viewer to GD&T rules and concepts.
 The 14 symbols used in GD&T are highlighted with examples to define their use.

 Roll forming is a high-volume production process used to produce an unlimited variety of formable cross-sections.
-Through the use of shop floor footage and detailed animations, this Roll Forming program highlights in detail: roll forming dimensional tolerances, material straightness, camber, curve, bow & twist, roll form tooling, and roll forming machines.
+Part of the Fundamental Manufacturing Processes Video Series, this program provides detailed information on roll forming dimensional tolerances, material straightness, camber, curve, bow and twist, roll form tooling, and roll forming machines.

-Design for manufacture and assembly (DFMA) is a proven design methodology used to optimize part costs and quality, while reducing time-to-market development.
-Part of the award-winning Manufacturing Insights Video Series, this program features an interview with Nicholas Dewhurst of Boothroyd Dewhurst.
+Design for Manufacture and Assembly (DFMA) is a proven design methodology used to optimize part costs and quality, while reducing time-to-market development.
+This program features an interview with Nicholas Dewhurst of Boothroyd Dewhurst.
 He explains the concepts and use of DFMA in product analysis to understand the drivers of cost, and the interaction of the individual pieces within the product to optimize design, manufacturability, and assembly.